matbme/JABS.nvim/README.md

         locked = "L", -- default 
         ro = "R", -- default 
         edited = "E", -- default 
-        terminal = "T" -- default 
+        terminal = "T", -- default 
+        default_file = "D", -- Filetype icon if not present in nvim-web-devicons.
+Default 
     },

+    -- Whether to use nvim-web-devicons next to filenames use_devicons = false -- true or false.
+Default true

-   	-- the options below are ignored when position = 'center'
+   	-- The options below are ignored when position = 'center'
     col = ui.width,  -- Window appears on the right
     row = ui.height/2, -- Window appears in the vertical middle }